 Maya's championship-winning family doesn't stop with Super Bowls, though.
 Tom Brady's other sister Julie married former Red Sox third baseman and two-time World Series champion Kevin Youkilis.
 Surprisingly, though, Maya's favorite pro athlete is Serena Williams for what she calls her "lion attitude."

-Like her two uncles, Maya’s future includes winning.
+Like her two uncles, Maya is a winner.
 She chose to play softball for the 2019 national championship UCLA Bruins because of their winning culture, tradition and atmosphere.
 UCLA won its 13th national championship in program history in 2019 under head coach Kelly Inouye-Perez.

 Maya was first walloping softballs at Oaks Christian High School in Thousand Oaks, California, where she played shortstop and hit .558 as a senior with 12 home runs and 32 RBIs.